Skip to main content

 Our Story

-Eventually, Jamco was born in 2004 when the company has started out with distributing food and cosmetic brands of Lebanese and Turkish origins.
-We have fully-fledged to become the exclusive distributor of premium FMCG brands coming from Europe, South America, the Middle East, and North Africa.
+Established in 2004, Jamco began by distributing food and cosmetic brands of Lebanese and Turkish origin.
+Since then, we have evolved into a fully-fledged distribution company and the exclusive partner for a portfolio of premium FMCG brands sourced from Europe, South America, the Middle East, and North Africa.

 History Timeline